 Porcini sauce

-Put the olive oil and garlic in a pot and heat over low heat, and when the garlic turns fox-colored, add the onions.
-Fry until the onions turn brown for about 1 hour.
+Put olive oil and garlic in a pot and heat over low heat.
+When the garlic turns golden brown, add the onions.
+Sauté for about an hour until the onions turn brown

-Add chopped porcini and red wine to 2 and heat it.
+Add chopped porcini mushrooms and red wine to 2 and bring to a boil

-Once the alcohol content is insulated, add the supernatant of the 1-splitting liquid and the crushed whole tomatoes, and simmer over low heat for about 1 hour until thickened.
+Once the alcohol has evaporated, add the clear top layer of the soaking water from step 1 and the crushed whole tomatoes, and simmer over low heat for about an hour until thickened

 -